-- Students must attend over 25% of the day to get $\frac{1}{2}$ day credit.
-Students must attend at least 75% of the school day to be considered in full attendance for the day. - If you are picking up your child early or dropping off late, you must sign your child in/out (the form is located on the table near the front gate). - Absence Notification: Parents should notify the school if their child is going to be absent via the Remind app (preferred) or by calling. - Automatic 10 Day Withdrawal: Students absent for ten (10) consecutive school days, except for excused absences identified herein, or has a prolonged illness, shall be withdrawn from the school, pursuant to A.R.S. §15-901 (A)(2).
+• Students must attend over 25% of the day to get $\frac{1}{2}$ day credit.
+Students must attend at least 75% of the school day to be considered in full attendance for the day.

+- If you are picking up your child early or dropping off late, you must sign your child in/out (the form is located on the table near the front gate). - Absence Notification: Parents should notify the school if their child is going to be absent via the Remind app (preferred) or by calling.
+If parents or guardians do not contact the school for absences or significant late arrivals, in accordance with A.R.S. § 15-807, Highland will make a reasonable effort to notify the parent or guardian of a student who is absent from school without an excuse. - Automatic 10 Day Withdrawal: Students absent for ten (10) consecutive school days, except for excused absences identified herein, or has a prolonged illness, shall be withdrawn from the school, pursuant to A.R.S. §15-901 (A)(2).

 Illness and Contagious Diseases: The Department of Health Services requires that students not attend school if they are in an infectious stage of a disease.
 Daily health-screening of your child for symptoms prior to the child arriving at school will help prevent spread of diseases.
 Symptoms of contagious illness include fever of 100 degrees Fahrenheit or higher, vomiting, diarrhea, and unexplained skin rash.
 If your child is sick, he/she must be fever, diarrhea, and vomit free without medication for 24 hours before he/she can return to school.
 For unexplained rashes, please consult pediatrician to see if they are safe to return to school.
 If he/she becomes ill at school, please pick up your child promptly after you have been notified.
-Until they are picked up by an authorized person, they will be asked to wear a face mask.
+Until they are picked up by an authorized person, they will be asked to wear a face mask and/or self-distance.
 If there is an emergency that requires immediate medical attention, we will call 911 and take the student to a hospital emergency room if necessary; however, such emergencies seldom occur.
 The Department of Health Service requires that in the event of an outbreak of a vaccine preventable disease for which you cannot provide proof of immunity of your child, your child will not be allowed to attend school until the risk period ends.
-You must inform the school if your child is exposed to or has contracted Covid 19.
+You must inform the school if your child is exposed to or has contracted Covid 19 or other infectious/communicable disease.
 Highland will be following CDC guidance for isolation and mask wearing.